Healthy Homes Assessment Jervoistown

 Jervoistown Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Jervoistown and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Jervoistown and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes